Update your information

-Complete the Name Change Request form and return it, along with the required documentation, to the listed address.
-Reminder: you may update your preferred name at any time for University directories, class rosters, and grade rosters.
+Complete the Request to Change Legal Name And/Or Gender (Sex) form and return it, along with the required documentation, to the listed address on the form.
+Please allow up to seven business days for processing.
+Reminder: you may update your preferred name in MyU: My Info (see step-by-step instructions) at any time.

 Minnesota law requires all students born after December 31, 1956, who enroll in a Minnesota college or university to be immunized against certain diseases.
 See Boynton Health for information on how to update your record.

 If you are a US citizen or permanent resident (green card), you are considered a Minnesota resident if:

 - You have been continuously present in the state of Minnesota for at least one calendar year prior to the first day of class attendance at the University.

 - During that one-year period, you must not have attended any Minnesota post-secondary educational institutions.

 Having a history out of the state, including transfer coursework, graduation from a non-Minnesota high school, and out-of-state work experience, may result in you receiving an initial classification of nonresident.

 If there is uncertainty on whether you are considered a Minnesota resident, or if you believe that your residency has been inappropriately classified, you can review Residency, Reciprocity, and Tuition Exemption Handbook.
 This handbook contains the University's official policy and an application for resident evaluation.